 Direct reports: Business Services Director; Governance & Confederation Development Director; Program Director; Global Director for Public Engagement and Fundraising; Safety and Security Group Coordinator; and the Executive Assistant responsible for the Administration pool.

-Location: Flexible, hosted in any country where CARE has an office
+Location: Flexible, in countries where CARE has a registered office.

 Post: Full time

 Travel Requirements: Approximately 20%-30% of time

 CARE International (CI) is a global confederation of twenty independent organizations working together, in 100 countries around the world, to fight poverty, respond to humanitarian emergencies and advocate for policy change to improve the lives of the poorest and most vulnerable communities, reaching more than 122 million people.